I have a home server running Debian 12 with multiple internet connections:

 Just to clarify, wvdial, after linking the modem with the ISP (by running ppp), gives me the information of the new connection.
 The network details such as IPv4 addresses, interface name, etc., all the data that comes from `/etc/ppp/ip-up`, are available to use for routing or whatever is needed.

-Pokémon Card Shorts Editing Category: Adobe Premiere Pro, After Effects, Animation, Audio Services, DaVinci Resolve, Final Cut Pro, Sound Effects, TikTok, Video Editing, Video Production Budget: $30 - $250 USD
+Philippines CDO Music Video Shoot Category: Adobe Premiere Pro, After Effects, Audio Editing, Cinematography, Color Grading, Drone Photography, Final Cut Pro, Video Editing, Video Production, Videography Budget: $30 - $250 AUD